jxmavs/hCONDEL/README.md

 other_scripts/get_magma_results/scripts/magma_analysis_v3_window.sh is the main script that can generate the GWAS enrichments for the displayed neurological traits in Fig. 1G.

-other_scripts/get_magma_results/scripts/magma_analysis_ukbb_v2_window.sh is the main script that can generate the hCONDEL GWAS enrichments from 4,178 traits from the UKBB
+other_scripts/get_magma_results/scripts/magma_analysis_ukbb_v2_window.sh is the main script that can generate the hCONDEL GWAS enrichments from 4,178 traits from the UKBB.

 ## hCONDEL genomic annotation and GTEx enrichments
 See other_scripts/get_genomic_annot_GTEx_enrichments for scripts for calculating enrichments for hCONDEL age, overlap with different repeat classes, coding, cis-regulatory element, and GTEx RNA-seq.